Project Initialization (aura init)

 Default File Contents (Example: audio::album)

-The compiler entry point automatically routes to the generated collection manifest.
+The root name.aura is the compiler entry point and automatically routes to the generated collection manifest.

 schema::